-15 Repeaters are on the Raleigh Carolina 440 UHF Link System full time covering 14,500 square miles of mobile coverage.
-The present total that can be linked on demand are 32 repeaters covering over 50,000 sq. miles.
+18 Repeaters are on the Raleigh Carolina 440 UHF Link System full time covering 28,500 square miles of mobile coverage. *Expandable coverage using IRLP, AllStar and EchoLink.

 IRLP Node 4270 Used for Emergency Reflector 921 Channel 0 for local linking to repeaters outside the RF coverage.
-Point to Point IRLP Linking can also be done; user access codes can be requested from repeater trustees, group membership or CLICK HERE.
+Point to Point IRLP Linking can also be done; user access codes can be requested from repeater trustees or group members.
 This VoIP technology can also be used with the emergency communications vehicles such as the CISCO, Network Emergency Response Vehicles (NERV).
-See a video at this hyper link: Cisco NERV in Johnston County.

 The UHF Link System also has EchoLink, Node

 42704 and it is available to connect with other repeater systems in the